tojahech/website/content/hammock-suspension/index.md

 Using the sheet bend we can easily suspend a hammock.
 There are essentially two choices of how to do this, either we make the knot at the tree or at the hammock.
-Both options are perfectly servicable.
+Both options are perfectly serviceable.

 ## Knot at the Hammock